varabyte/kobweb/README.md

         height(50.percent)
     }
 }
-// ... but in the above case, you should use a styleModifier for simplicitly
+// ... but in the above case, you should use a styleModifier for simplicity
 ```

 ### ComponentStyle